 The primary objective of the present research was to investigate the perceptions of students and lecturers of the value of using blended learning technologies as part of the delivery of programmes at the University of the Western Cape (UWC) in South Africa.
 The focus of the research was on the perceptions of student success as a result of using the technologies, and the lessons that had been learned from adopting these innovative teaching and learning practices.
-The researchers analysed the impact of using technologies (CIECT) at UWC.
+The researchers analysed the impact of using technologies in the Arts Faculty from the point of view of the Centre for Innovative Education and Communicative Technologies (CIECT) at UWC.
 The research underpins CIECT's involvement in encouraging the adoption of technologies and blended-learning approaches at the university.
 There is a need for research of this nature to add value to CIECT's effectiveness, and because the mandate of the Centre is to promote ways of improving teaching and learning at UWC.
 A critical analysis of perceptions and practices, such as the present research, should provide new insights into the impact that blended learning and teaching approaches have had, and on the perceptions of student success.
 The study also aimed to determine whether technologies, blended learning approaches, and perceptions of student success are interrelated.
 Although this was uncharted research at UWC, it supported CIECT's continual research on the efficacy of the blended teaching and learning practices that included the learning management system (LMS), iKamva.